Oracle loses another JEDI court battle. Its campaign against Amazon may have succeeded anyway.

 Although Amazon itself was once again cleared of wrongdoing, the court concluded that two former defense officials “disregarded their ethical responsibilities” by negotiating employment with the e-commerce giant while they worked on JEDI as government officials.
-And a long-running influence campaign led by Oracle spurred the President’s involvement at a critical moment last summer, people familiar with the matter told The Post at the time.e
+And a long-running influence campaign led by Oracle spurred President Trump’s involvement at a critical moment last summer, people familiar with the matter told The Washington Post at the time.

-The President’s alleged intervention prompted still more litigation and controversy, as a bid protest brought by Amazon has centered on the president’s antipathy towards Bezos, Amazon and the Washington Post.
-[The Washington Post is owned by Jeff Bezos.]
+The president’s alleged intervention prompted still more litigation and controversy, as a bid protest brought by Amazon has centered on Trump’s antipathy toward Jeff Bezos, Amazon and The Washington Post.
+(The Post is owned by Bezos.)

-As result, a military technology project that top defense officials say is critical to America’s artificial-intelligence arms race with China remains bogged down in lawsuits more than two years after it was first announced.
+As a result, a military technology project that top defense officials say is critical to the United States’ artificial-intelligence arms race with China remains bogged down in lawsuits more than two years after it was announced.

 In response to a request for comment, Defense Department spokesman Russ Goemaere pointed out that the courts had once again ruled that “none of the alleged conflicts of interest had an impact on the integrity of the procurement.”
 Representatives from Oracle and Amazon declined to comment.